 As South Australia’s leading web and mobile app developers, we meet with a lot of clients.
-We’ve had moments where at the very first meeting, a client hands over their own written up NDA and asks for our signature before we even start talking.
+We’ve had moments where at the very first meeting, a client hands over their own NDA and asks for our signature before we even start talking.

-The underlying purpose of an NDA is to essentially provide peace of mind to the client that a business or person has legal repercussions in the event if they take the client idea and use it with malicious intent that’s not in the client’s interest.
+The purpose of an NDA is to essentially provide peace of mind to the client that a business or person has legal repercussions in the event if they take the client's idea and use it with malicious intent that’s not in the client’s interest.

-Having a signed NDA before sharing those ideas might sound like a logical and safe idea, however, more often than not, we will actually refuse to sign for a few reasons that probably aren’t obvious.
+Having a signed NDA before sharing ideas might sound like a logical and safe idea, however, more often than not, we will actually refuse to sign for a few reasons that probably aren’t obvious.

 1. You've come to us for our experience.
 Experience should not be restricted.